 If you are just starting out or looking to expand your product line, a popup store could be ideal for testing the market, both product- and location-wise.
 You may find locations that have been empty for a long time, which means landlords are likely to rent to you for a short period at a reduced rate.
 There are many benefits associated with a popup store, including less capital investment, instant customer feedback, seasonal marketing, and ability to go to your demographic.

 Despite the current perception that online shopping is the future of retail, there is still compelling evidence that physical stores are not only more successful and profitable, but they are also more popular among younger consumers.
 A Forbes article illustrates this point with the following examples: all but one of the top U.S. retailers are physical chains, Amazon purchased Whole Foods, and millennials and Generation Z prefer real stores.

-If you need help with your e-commerce and Denver real estate options, contact me, Elizabeth Lewis, at the Law Office of E.C.
-Lewis, P.C., home of your Denver Small Business Lawyer.
+If you need help relocating your retail store, contact me, Elizabeth Lewis, at the Law Office of E.C.
+Lewis, P.C., home of your Denver Small Business Attorney.
 Phone: 720-258-6647.
 Email: email@example.com

 Your Denver Business Attorney